HypER: Literature-grounded Hypothesis Generation and Distillation with Provenance: Supervised Finetuning and Hypothesis generation

 \paragraph{Dataset Splitting} The fine-tuning dataset, consists of $3523$ chains was split into training ($70\%$), validation ($15\%$), and test ($15\%$) sets using a review-ID based grouping strategy to prevent data leakage.
 Chains were categorized into \textit{valid}, \textit{invalid-easy} and \textit{invalid-hard} categories through randomized review-ID shuffling to have unbiased distribution (see Figure~\ref{fig:dataset_split_summary}).
 Additional details about data balancing are in the appendix.

 \paragraph{Fine-tuning setup for multi-task learning} To construct a reasoning-driven hypothesis generation model, \texttt{HypER}, we fine-tune SLMs in a multi-task learning setup using the training split of our dataset.
-We consider Phi-3-mini-128k-instruct-3.8B~\citep{abdin2024phi}, Llama-3.2-3B~\citep{dubey2024llama}, and MistralLite-7B-32K~\footnote{\url{https://huggingface.co/amazon/MistralLite}}, selected for their capability to handle longer context lengths, which is essential for processing extended reasoning chains, to determine the most effective one~\footnote{MistralLite was excluded from the final evaluation Table~\ref{tab:rq2_full_results} as it failed to produce outputs in the prompted format most of the time making parsing and processing inconsistent with other models}.
+We consider Phi-3-mini-128k-instruct-3.8B~\citep{abdin2024phi}, instruction-tuned LLaMA‑3.2‑3B model (\texttt{meta-llama/Llama-3.2-3B-Instruct})~\citep{dubey2024llama}, and MistralLite-7B-32K~\footnote{\url{https://huggingface.co/amazon/MistralLite}}, selected for their capability to handle longer context lengths, which is essential for processing extended reasoning chains, to determine the most effective one~\footnote{MistralLite was run with 4-bit quantization (load\_in\_4bit: true).
+MistralLite was excluded from the final evaluation Table~\ref{tab:rq2_full_results} as it failed to produce outputs in the prompted format most of the time making parsing and processing inconsistent with other models}.
 Fine-tuned models consistently outperformed their base counterparts in multi-task learning, with \texttt{HypER}\_Phi3 performing best.
-Given this, \emph{we use \texttt{HypER}\_Phi3 and Phi-3 for subsequent experiments.} We employ Low-Rank Adaptation (LoRA)~\citep{hu2021lora}, a parameter-efficient fine-tuning method, with a rank of 8, a learning rate of $2e-5$, and adapter modules applied to attention layers.
+Given this, \emph{we use \texttt{HypER}\_Phi3-3.8B and Phi-3-3.8B for subsequent experiments.} We employ Low-Rank Adaptation (LoRA)~\citep{hu2021lora}, a parameter-efficient fine-tuning method, with a rank of 8, a learning rate of $2e-5$, and adapter modules applied to attention layers.
 The training dataset is defined as $\mathcal{D}_{train} = \sum_{i=1}^N \{ (\mathcal{C}_i, y_i) \}$, where each reasoning chain $\mathcal{C}_i$ is labeled as valid or invalid.
 The multi-task setup (Section~\ref{sec:multi-task}) enables reasoning chain classification, invalid node detection, and relevance prediction-leveraging extended context to model fine-grained scientific dependencies.
 We then evaluate the model's ability to generate hypotheses conditioned on validated chains.
 Additional compute details are in Appendix~\ref{appendix:compute}.

 \paragraph{Metrics} We evaluate classification performance using accuracy, precision, recall, and F1.
 For invalid node identification, we report Jaccard similarity~\citep{thada2013comparison} to see the invalid node overlap.
 Hypothesis quality is assessed in terms of novelty, plausibility, and alignment with literature, following the judging protocols of~\cite{baek2024researchagent} for both LLM-as-a-judge and human judges.
 Novelty is measured following~\citet{lu2024ai} by iterative literature queries and decides if an idea introduces new insights.
 We expect that the rationale and hypothesis generated by \texttt{HypER} will focus more on the valid part of a noisy chain and exhibit more coherence than the base model in the presence of noise.
 Hence, we evaluate the coherence and the groundedness of the generated rationale and hypothesis.
 Besides human evaluation of the above, we also computed groundedness as faithfulness to the input chain in terms of Alignscore~\citep{zha2023alignscore}.